Imprints of octupole collectivity in uranium-238 on relativistic heavy-ion flow observables

-These ratios cancel most of the final state effects and isolate the impact of the deformations.
-The right-hand sides of these equations, linked to two- and three-body nucleon distributions in the intrinsic frame from \Eq{eq:1}, have a simple parametric dependence on shape parameters~\cite{Jia:2021tzt,Wang:2024ulq}.
-The $a$ and $b$ terms in Eq.~(\ref{eq:5}) are empirical positive coefficients that changes with centrality, proposed in Ref.~\cite{Wang:2024ulq}.
-Clearly, the sensitivity of $R_{v_3^2\delta \pT}$ to octupole deformation requires the presence of large quadrupole deformation, which is nicely fulfilled by $^{238}$U nucleus.
-This particular sensitivity would not be present in $^{96}$Zr+$^{96}$Zr vs $^{96}$Ru+$^{96}$Ru comparison to constrain the $\beta_{3,\rm Zr}$, given the small values of $\beta_{2, \rm Zr}$.
+These ratios suppress most system-dependent effects, including final-state and odd-$A$ specific effects, sensitive to the RMS strength of octupole correlations rather than to the sign or fixed orientation of a static octupole moment.
+Their right-hand sides, linked to two- and three-body nucleon distributions in the intrinsic frame from \Eq{eq:1}, have a simple parametric dependence on shape parameters~\cite{Jia:2021tzt,Wang:2024ulq}, with $a$ and $b$ in Eq.~(\ref{eq:5}) being empirical positive coefficients varying with centrality~\cite{Wang:2024ulq}.
+The sensitivity of $R_{v_3^2\delta \pT}$ to octupole correlations requires the presence of large quadrupole component, as in $^{238}$U, making it a suitable system to probe $\beta_3$.
+This particular sensitivity would not appear in $^{96}$Zr+$^{96}$Zr vs $^{96}$Ru+$^{96}$Ru comparison to constrain the $\beta_{3,\rm Zr}$, given the small values of $\beta_{2,\rm Zr}$.